christopher-natan/Android.Asyncronous.Client/README.md

 # Asyncronous Client
 This class is used to communicate asynchronously between other machines using socket.
-And this is included on my project called EasyLoad
+This is one of my Android dependency source code on project called EasyLoad

 #### EasyLoad Project:
 This is my latest project of year 2018.